fpc/FPCSource/tests/readme.txt

                        c object files are taken from: TEST_ABI=eabi takes the c*.o files from
                        test/cg/obj/linux/arm-eabi
+CHUNKSIZE              Number of tests per chunk that can be potentially executed
+                       in parallel with other chunks

   (Please add more test options if needed)